GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 --------------------------------------------

 We hope you had fun!
-We are now at the end of describing the basic function included in the *openhdemg* GUI.
+We are now at the end of describing the basic functions included in the *openhdemg* GUI.
 In case you need further clarification, don't hesitate to post a question in the Github discussion forum (LINK).
 Moreover, if you noticed an error that was not properly catched by the GUI, please file a bug report according to our guidelines (LINK).
-If you want to proceed to the advanced stuff now, take a look at the "advanced"(LINK) tab on the left side of the webpage.
+If you want to proceed to the advanced stuff now, take a look at the [advanced](GUI_advanced.md) tab on the left side of the webpage.